Green AI principles

 Can Green AI affect model performance?

-It can, but in many use cases the difference is negligible.
-Efficient architectures like DistilBERT show that smaller models can perform well with fewer resources.
+It can, but in many cases the difference is negligible.
+Distillation, pruning, and quantization have shown that smaller models perform well with far fewer resources.
+Historically, algorithmic efficiency gains have matched or exceeded hardware scaling when it comes to reaching a given performance level.

 How do you measure AI carbon footprint?